Can I File for Disability for Stress?

 If stress is making symptoms of your mental health disorder worse, you might qualify for medical leave or disability benefits.

-By , Attorney · Seattle University School of Law
+By , Attorney Seattle University School of Law

-Stress can manifest itself in many different ways at work.
+Stress, defined as a state of mental tension caused by a difficult situation, can manifest itself in many different ways at work.
 Some jobs are naturally more stressful than others, such as teacher, surgeon, or firefighter.
-But even jobs that aren't known for being highly stressful can become overwhelming if you're already struggling with mental health disorders like anxiety or depression.
+But even jobs that aren't known for being highly stressful can become overwhelming if you're already struggling with a mental health disorder.
+Many people eventually stop working because they're unable to manage the stress of their day-to-day work duties (in other words, they suffer from "burnout").

-Can I Get Disability Benefits for Stress?
+Can I Go On Disability for Stress?

-Stress Leave Under the FMLA
+Taking Stress Leave Under the FMLA

 • inpatient care including an overnight stay at a hospital or other medical care facility, such as a treatment center for addiction or eating disorders, or